 - The radio alerts with audible tone and displays Man-Down. - If no tone is heard, make sure that the Man Down feature is enabled on your radio.
-If Man Down feature was not enabled, please enable it and repeat 1 to 3. - If the Man Down feature is enabled and no tone is heard, send the radio to a qualified technician.
+If Man Down feature was not enabled, please enable it and repeat step 1 to step 3. - If the Man Down feature is enabled and no tone is heard, send the radio to a qualified technician.